ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/SoftwareDevelopmentGuidlines.rst

 **************

 - Error handling is *one thing*
-- Fail loudly with ref:`assertions`
+- Fail loudly with :ref:`assertions`

 Comments
 ********